barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 > be used to create qualified electronic signatures

 The eIDAS legislation wanted to prevent the EU security market from being controlled by [foreign entities][22].
-For this reason, it lays out in detail the assessment and practices to be followed across all EU Member States.
+For this reason, it lays out in detail the assessment and practices to be followed by QTSPs across all EU Member States.
 This will result in interoperability and commercial-grade security across the European trust infrastructure.

-The list of each country's QTSPs are published and regularly updated in a [common top-level directory][23] (List of Trusted List, LOTL)
+The list of each country's QTSPs are published and regularly updated in a [common top-level directory][23] (List of Trusted Lists, LOTL)

 ![LOTL](../assets/images/openbanking/lotl.png)

-Each QTSP publishes their active top-level [public key certificates][24] as well as what functionality they are meant for (MA-TLS, e-signatures, timestamping,...).
+The lists are published by each country's regulator.
+Each QTSP entry contains their active top-level [public key certificates][24] as well as what functionality they are meant for (MA-TLS, e-signatures, timestamping,...).
 This list is open for inspection and consumption by anyone.
+More on the LOTL below.

 ### TPP